-This month I’ll focus on 4 extremely challenging projects that were each conceived by a graphic designer that expected the final product to match their digital mock-up exactly.
+This month I’ll focus on four extremely challenging projects that were each conceived by a graphic designer that expected the final product to match their digital mock-up exactly.
 I’d like to show how it is possible to take on jobs like these that I call Technical Sign Murals.
-In each case, there was an implied leap of faith that “a sign painter” would be able to figure out how to accomplish the client’s next to impossible design goals.
+In each case, there was an implied leap of faith that “a sign painter” would be able to figure out how to accomplish the client’s next-to-impossible design goals.
 The problem was that none of them fall neatly within the comfort zones of graphic design print artists, traditional paint muralists or your average non-painting sign shop.
 If I were truly “looking for trouble” these projects could be considered a grand opportunity.

 These were tough projects.
 One should think twice about how to proceed if they thought this is what they wanted to do for a living.
 I learned a few things in the process: First: the artist/sign painter etc. has to get along with the designer, and really believe in their project.
-Second: the final product has to stand alone as “perfect”.
+Second: the final product has to stand alone as “perfect.”
 The resulting masterpiece has to look “just right” without any caveats or excuses that imply that a different artisan with a different skill-set should have been chosen for the project.
 Third but not least: Lobby, plead, whine and educate the designer so that they can have some mercy and begin to understand that there are limits to what can be done by any analog artist.

 Silk Thread Mural